iranianpep/code-jetter/docs/routing.md

 <a name="basic"></a>
 ## Basic Routing
-In Code Jetter all the routes are located in `core/Router.php` and that is probably the first place to start with for creating a new application or adding a new feature.
+In Code Jetter all the routes are located in `CodeJetter/Routes.php` and that is probably the first place to start with for creating a new application or adding a new feature.
 To add a new route a new array element needs to be added to `$routes` variable.
+Also you need to change `Routes.Templates.php` file and `RouterTemplate` class names to `Routes.php` and `Router` respectively.

 Currently, there are two types of routing:
 - Simple: routes do not have parameters, therefore it is faster to be processed.